A search for gravitationally lensed supernovae within the Zwicky Transient Facility public survey: Light curve inconsistent with SN Ia at photometric redshift of nearby elliptical galaxy

 Following visual inspection of our model outlier candidates, we again find multiple objects with long, repeating, and/or stochastic variability consistent with stellar variables or AGN.
-Removing each of these objects leaves 82 in our sample.
+Removing each of these objects leaves 133 in our sample.
+As in Sect.~\ref{sect:colour_method}, a number of candidates were flagged solely on the basis of deep, non-detection limits that were inconsistent with the rest of the light curve evolution.
+Removing these candidates leaves 73 in our sample.
 We also find a number of candidates were flagged as outliers due to likely spurious or bogus detections.
 We note that each detection from \alerce{} also includes a real/bogus score to identify spurious detections, however we found a number of cases where clearly bogus detections were flagged as real and vice-versa, and therefore we choose not to implement a cut based on this score.
-We therefore rely on visual inspection to remove objects that were identified as candidates based on spurious outliers.
-This leaves 64 in our sample.
-For 25 candidates, we find their light curves are consistent with normal, but well-observed SNe~Ia.
+We rely on visual inspection to remove objects that were identified as candidates based on spurious outliers.
+This leaves 56 in our sample.
+For 22 candidates, we find their light curves are consistent with normal, but well-observed SNe~Ia.
 In these cases, the observations extend to phases beyond the temporal coverage of the SALT2 template (i.e. $\textgreater+50\,d$) and therefore were flagged as outliers.
-Removing these observations and fitting only the light curve within $-15$\,d $\leq t_0 \leq 50$\,d we find no outliers for any candidate and therefore remove them, leaving 39 in our sample.
-Finally, we visually inspect the host galaxies of each of the remaining candidates and remove any objects for which spiral arms are clearly identifiable in archival PS1 or SDSS imaging, leaving 32 candidates.
+Removing these observations and fitting only the light curve within $-15$\,d $\leq t_0 \leq 50$\,d we find no outliers for any candidate and therefore remove them, leaving 34 in our sample.
+Finally, we visually inspect the host galaxies of each of the remaining candidates and remove any objects for which spiral arms are clearly identifiable in archival PS1 or SDSS imaging, leaving 29 candidates.